Running Through Wine Country: Oliver’s Incredible Half Corked Marathon

 Part wine tour, part fun run, timing isn’t everything when taking part in the Half Corked Marathon.
 In fact, timing isn’t even recorded, with the warning that ‘if you come first, you’ve actually lost.’

 The most important aspect of this run, you see, is to have FUN.
-And the organisers make that easy to do, with as many as 19 wine tasting stops along the 19km route through the vineyards of the Oliver Osoyoos Wine Country in southern British Columbia.
+And the organisers make that easy to do, with around 14 wine tasting stops along the 18-21km route through the vineyards of Oliver Osoyoos Wine Country in southern British Columbia.

-If you’re doing the maths, you’ll realise that Half Corked participants run an average of about 1km before stopping to drink some wine!
+If you’re doing the maths, you’ll realise that Half Corked participants don’t run more than a few kilometres before stopping to drink some wine!

 And better still, the wine keeps flowing at the finish line, where even more wineries await to pour their best.

-Copious amounts of wine isn’t the only reason to smile at the Half Corked Marathon.
-More than 90% of participants dress up in the wildest and craziest costumes to run down the vineyard rows.
+Copious amounts of wine aren’t the only reason to smile at the Half Corked Marathon — over 90% of participants run through the vineyard rows in increasingly wild costumes.
+In 2026, the theme was superheroes.

 The Half Corked Marathon experience